MMI-CODEX/Xcertainty/README.md

 # Getting started

-You can use the [devtools](https://cran.r-project.org/package=devtools) package for R to install Xcertainty directly from Github.
-Run the following command from an R session:
+The easiest way to download Xcertainty is via CRAN:

 ```
 install.packages("Xcertainty")
 library(Xcertainty)
 ```

-You can view Xcertainty on CRAN, https://cran.r-project.org/web/packages/Xcertainty/index.html.
-Take a look at some vignettes that review example uses of the package in the [inst/doc](inst/doc) folder.
+Take a look at some vignettes that review examples on how to use the different functions in the package.
 Start with the [Xcertainty](https://cran.r-project.org/web/packages/Xcertainty/vignettes/Xcertainty.html) vignette, as this will give a proper introduction to using `Xcertainty` and overview of how to use the `independent_length_sampler()` and `body_condition` functions.

 Xcertainty is currently in beta testing.
 If interested in providing feedback please use this form: https://forms.gle/LdEmfzhGaUVHcG6s6